joyeecheung/node/doc/api/cli.md

-If the ES module being `require()`'d contains top-level await, this flag allows Node.js to evaluate the module, try to locate the top-level awaits, and print their location to help users fix them.
+If the ES module being `require()`'d contains top-level await, this flag allows Node.js to evaluate the module, try to locate the top-level awaits, and print their location to help users find them.

 ### `--prof`